tnm/qr/README.md

 A **priority queue**

-* Push elements into this data structure with scores, and then retrieve them in order of their scores
+* Push elements into a priority queue with *scores*, and then retrieve the elements in order of their respective scores.
-* Like Highlander, there can be only one -- value, that is.
-Values stored in this data structure are unique
+* Values stored in the priority queue are unique.

 Create a QCDS
 -------------------------------------